-Puberty usually starts around age 7 1/2 in girls and around age 9 in boys.
+Puberty usually starts around age 8 in girls and around age 9 in boys.
 For some children, such as those who are African-American or Hispanic, normal puberty may happen as early as age 6 in girls and age 8 in boys.
-But with CPP, signs of puberty, such as budding breasts and body hair, show up much sooner than parents might anticipate.
+But with CPP, signs of puberty, such as budding breasts and body hair, show up much sooner.
 It's more common for girls.

-When it does happen in boys, there’s a good chance there’s an underlying, potentially serious medical cause that needs to be treated.
+When it happens in boys, there’s often another, potentially serious medical condition causing it.
 This is usually not the case for girls.

 Puberty is a big change, even when it happens on schedule.
 Early puberty can also cause problems with bone growth.
 Talk with your child's doctor about what's happening.
 If it's too soon, you can slow or even reverse the changes in their body.